 Ester R.A.
 Leutenberg and Dr. John J. Liptak, EdD

-Be the first one to write a reviewThe Teen Suicide and Self-Harm Prevention Workbook is a proactive approach to dealing with the many characteristics that may prompt teens to experience self-harm and/or suicide ideation.
-Designed to be used with clients in the care of a trained clinician, the purpose of this workbook is to provide you with information and tools that build upon each other to help your clients manage thoughts, feelings, and behaviors related to self-harm and suicide.
+The Teen Suicide and Self-Harm Prevention Workbook is a proactive approach to dealing with the many characteristics that may prompt teens to experience self-harm and suicide ideation.
+This workbook, to be used with clients in the care of a trained clinician, provides progressive information and tools to help your clients manage thoughts, feelings, and behaviors related to self-harm and suicide.

 Chapter Descriptions